MichalKoudela/Game-In-Terminal/README.md

 I've created this game for practicing C#.
 Also I wanted to have something in my portfolio.

-*So basically it is simple game in windows terminal, it isn't funny.
+*So basically it is simple game in windows terminal, it isn't even fun to play.
 My main focus with this project was on applying and practicing **OOP**.*